MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/30_usage.md

 Outside corner sets a WCS origin in X and Y axes to the corner of a rectangular work-piece.
 It is already used by the vise-corner probe cycle, so should only be used in isolation when you need to zero the Z axis somewhere other than the top surface of the work-piece.

 !!! note
-    When using Quick mode (`Q1`), Outside Corner cannot calculate the squareness or rotation of the workpiece, so it will not be possible to compensate for a misaligned part.
+    When using Quick mode (`Q1`), Outside Corner cannot calculate the squareness or rotation of the work-piece, so it will not be possible to compensate for a misaligned part.

     The corner of the part is assumed to be at the exact intersection of 2 lines drawn perpendicular to each axis through the probe points.
-If your workpiece is not square with the axes, or the corner itself is not square, then the calculated location will be inaccurate.
+If your work-piece is not square with the axes, or the corner itself is not square, then the calculated location will be inaccurate.

 <!-- This is essentially a copy-paste from Vise Corner with the Z probe removed -->
 ```mermaid